harness/harness-migrate/README.md

 Migrating repositoires is a two-step process.

 1. Export: Use `git-export` to export your repositories from your current provider.
-Guidlines for [Bitbucket On-perm](cmd/stash/README.md), [GitHub](cmd/github/README.md); support for Bitbucket and GitLab will be added.
+Guidlines for [Bitbucket On-perm](cmd/stash/README.md), [GitHub](cmd/github/README.md), [Gitlab](cmd/gitlab/README.md); support for Bitbucket will be added.
 The exported data will be saved in a zip file.

 2. Import: Import the exported zip file into Harness using `git-import` to create new repositories as explained [here](cmd/gitimporter/README.md).